ritser-labs/real-work/README.md

 - [ ] Support for multi-agent environments
 - [ ] Advanced trajectory analysis tools
 - [ ] Containerized deployment options

+## Security disclaimer

+The LLM can execute code in the Docker container, so be wary of advanced prompt injection attacks if you are using custom environments or models.